Orion ("o-rie-un") is a new NASA spacecraft. NASA is building it as a part of a new program to explore space.

 What Will Orion Do?

 The Orion spacecraft will carry astronauts into deep space.
 Then it will bring them safely back to Earth.
-Orion will be able to travel to the moon, Mars or an asteroid.
+Orion will be able to travel to Mars or even an asteroid.
 Orion also could carry crews or supplies to the space station.

 Orion will launch on top of a huge rocket.
 NASA is building this rocket.
 It is called a heavy-lift launch vehicle.
 It will take Orion farther into space than people have been before.